frutiger/bdemeta/README.md

 `<target1>` will actually provide `<target2>` and `<target3>`.
 This allows
 `bdemeta` to consider the targets `<target2>` and `<target3>` found once it finds `<target1>`.

+Note that the `providers` block is optional.

+### Runtime libraries

+Some platforms require undefined symbols to be provided at link time.
+However, when building plug-in libraries, some symbols are expected to be supplied by the hosting executable at runtime.
+Enumerating the libraries that contain symbols that will be supplied at runtime allows `bdemeta` to ensure that any targets that depend those libraries are linked allowing undefined symbols.

+The sample configuration indicates that any target depending (transitively or not) on `<target4>` or `<target5>` should be linked allowing undefined symbols.

+Note that the `runtime_libraries` block is optional.

 ## License